sayanarijit/tree-view.xplr/README.md

     fallback_layout = "Table",
     fallback_threshold = 500,  -- default: nil (disabled)

-    -- Press backspace to close all and back and close all close_all_and_back_mode = "default",
+    -- Press backspace to close all and back and close close_all_and_back_mode = "default",
     close_all_and_back_key = "backspace",